trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 :::EN:::

-It's something all Berlin Zoo employees have experienced: once other people find out where they work, one name comes up immediately: "Knut" – even though he died some time ago.
-There were almost 14,000 animals comprising some 1,300 species living at Berlin Zoo and Aquarium at the end of 2007.
-About 1,200 of them were mammals.[^1] Most of them had not been given names known to the public.
-Just like every year since its founding, there had been births at the zoo that year, of rare and popular animal species too.
-It was just a normal year.
-And yet something quite special happened in 2007 and in the years that followed.
-The "Knut" phenomenon dominated news about the zoo in Berlin and even caused an international furore.
-How did this happen?

-## A star is born!

-On 5 December 2006, at about 3.00 pm, "Tosca" the polar bear gave birth to two cubs.
-It soon became clear that the mother was not showing any inclination of providing nurturing care. **One of the cubs died.
-The other was removed from the enclosure and was successfully fed by bottle.**[^2] The two keepers and the curators in charge gave him the name "Knut".

-Back then, it was not unusual for zoo births to progress this way or for baby animals to be raised by hand using a bottle.
-But, for various reasons, this polar bear cub soon became very well known.
-In the following, we will see how "Knut" rapidly became a media star, setting negotiations in motion about the relationship between humans and animals in zookeeping and becoming a factor in the generation of economic capital for Berlin Zoo; how he was stylised as an ambassador for environmental protection; and how many people viewed him as their companion.

-The story of "Knut" reveals a number of processes that have the potential to make one animal individual stand out from the great throng of animals living in Berlin's zoos, including factors relating to economics, zoo history, environmental policy, media history, and social history.

 <figure>

 ![A polar bear cub sits in a large car tyre, which has been covered with a green blanket.
 His front paws are lying on the right-hand side of the tyre; his head is turned towards the camera.](/images/cmw/Knut_March07_Griesbach.jpg)